Skip to content

 Evaluation criteria

-Students present The assessment of the course is made up as follows: 1) Written exam (60 minutes) - 60 % of the final grade The written examination must be passed in order to pass the overall examination, regardless of individual additional achievements.
-The examination contains open questions and multiple-choice questions.
-Clarity, completeness and the accuracy of the answers are assessed.
-2) Individual presentation - 40 % of the final grade The presentation is based on a research article selected by the lecturer or in consultation with the students.
-Non-participating students Non-participating students replace the presentation with an extended final examination.
-The additional part of the final examination comprises questions on a scientific research article, which is either selected by the lecturer or determined in consultation with the students.
+Students attending classes The course assessment is composed as follows: 1) Written examination (60 minutes) – 60% of the final grade The written examination must be passed in order to pass the overall examination, regardless of individual additional achievements.
+The examination contains open-ended questions and multiple-choice questions.
+Answers are assessed on the basis of clarity, completeness and accuracy.
+2) Individual presentation – 40% of the final grade The presentation is based on a research article selected by the lecturer or in consultation with the students.
+Students not attending classes Non-participating students replace the presentation with an extended final examination.
+The additional part of the final examination includes questions on a scientific research article selected either by the lecturer or in consultation with the students.
 Non-participating students must contact the lecturer independently regarding the selection of the scientific research article.
 This must be done by 19 October at the latest.
 The same assessment ratio applies to non-participating students: 60% regular part of the final examination, 40% extended part of the final examination.
-The standard part of the written examination must be passed in order to pass the overall examination, regardless of performance in the extended part of the examination.
+The standard part of the written examination must be passed in order to pass the overall examination, regardless of the results in the extended part of the examination.

 Required readings

-Further materials are mentioned in the lecture slides
+Further materials are listed in the lecture slides

 Download as pdf